macrocosme/time_domain_astronomy_sandbox/docs/source/index.rst

 Instanciate a Backend using your preferred properties and use as argument to instanciate an Observation.
 You can then add Pulses via add_dispersed_pulse (Pulse()) and add_rfi.

-You can test it for yourself by starting the "Usage example.ipynb" jupyter notebook with the same name on |Binder| (it takes a few second to launch the server).
+You can test it for yourself by clicking on the file "Usage example.ipynb" on |Binder| to launch a jupyter notebook (it takes a few second to launch the server).

 .. |Binder| raw:: html